PERSONAL LOAN

 That's the role of a personal loan agreement, a small yet powerful document that ensures your promise to repay a debt is as good as gold.

-What Do You Look For in a Personal Loan Agreement?
+What Information Will I Find in a Personal Loan Agreement?

 Personal loan agreements contain important information about you and the lender, as well as details related to repaying the loan.
-Key elements include:
+Here are some of the main terms used in personal loan agreements:

 Loan Amount